j-stephan/alpaka-sycl-examples/README.md

 # Prerequisites

 1. A working SYCL environment.
-This minimal example was tested with ComputeCpp 1.2.0 as well as the Intel SYCL compiler (commit 78d9957).
-Both were used with with the Intel Graphics Compute Runtime for OpenCL.
+This minimal example was tested with ComputeCpp 1.2.0 as well as the Intel SYCL compiler.
+Both were used with the Intel Graphics Compute Runtime for OpenCL.
 2. Alpaka with the experimental SYCL backend.
 Fetch it here: https://github.com/j-stephan/alpaka and switch to the `sycl` branch.
 3. Codeplay's ComputeCpp SDK.
 Fetch it here: